Peyton-Cysewski/reading-notes-401/reading-19.md

 - Start with a div with class `"list-group"`.
 - Inside will be links with the class `"list-group-item list-group-item-action"`.
 - To make these divs have "pills" with numbers next to them, create a span inside the link tags with class `"badge badge-primary badge-pill"`.
 - These don't need to be links.
 They can be made into a list to act as a sort of feed.
-There are mulitple uses with List Groups.
+There are multiple uses with List Groups.
 #### Cards
 - Start with a div with class `"card"` and inside it have a div with class `"card-body"`.
 - Inside the body there can be the `"card-title"`, `"card-text"`.